-To fix the “Indian Problem,” colonists tried to assimilate the different tribes to more European-style ways in their speech, economic practices and lifestyles.
+To fix the “Indian Problem,” colonists tried to assimilate different tribes to more European-style ways in their speech, economic practices and lifestyles.
 In 1830, President Andrew Jackson championed the Indian Removal Act, which gave the government power to take over American Indian-occupied land east of Mississippi and forcibly move tribes out West to the “Indian colonization zone.”
 The series of forced relocations became known as the Trail of Tears, as thousands of Native Americans died in the long, arduous journey west.

-The images captured by Edward S. Curtis command respect for a group of people who had been marginalized over the span of the 19th century.
-In 1912, Curtis’s collection of 227 gelatin silver and platinum prints were displayed in the grand venue of the New York Public Library.
+In 1912, 227 of Curtis’s gelatin silver and platinum prints were displayed in the grand venue of the New York Public Library.
 That year, Arizona became the final contiguous state to achieve statehood in a milestone that was seen as a symbolic conclusion to the country's frontier phase.
-Native Americans, meanwhile, would not be granted full citizenship until 1924.
+Native Americans, meanwhile, weren’t granted full U.S. citizenship for another 12 years.